zaitunlah/ode-computation/README.md

-# Ordinary Differential Equation
+# Numerical Methods using MATLAB (Ordinary differential Equations)
-Kode MATLAB penyelesaian persamaan diferensial biasa
+MATLAB code of solving the ODE